abpframework/abp/docs/en/Blog-Posts/2020-09-17 v3_2_Preview/POST.md

 Created [features](https://docs.abp.io/en/abp/3.2/Features) and [settings](https://docs.abp.io/en/abp/3.2/Settings) to disable, enable or force to use 2FA on login for the tenants and users.

-TODO: Screenshot

 ### Upgrading the ABP Suite

-Use the following command to upgrade the ABP Suite to the latest preview version:
+You can use the following command to upgrade the ABP Suite to the latest preview version:

 ````
 abp suite update --preview